muchap/snake/README.md

   Version 1.0 The game mechanism uses solely functions (no classes)

-  Version 2.0 The code restructured into classes
+  Version 2.0 The code restructured into classes and upgraded the graphics

-  Version 3.0 Upgraded the graphics